jakobwiens7/scrollage-js/readme.md

     triggers: [
         {
             range: "#intro",                // Optional: The element/selector string, that defines the trigger range.
-Defaults to the wrapper or `documentElement`.
+Defaults to the source or `documentElement`.
             position: 100 | "250px",        // Optional: The position relative to the range element at which to trigger (number in percentage or string with `%`, `px`, `vh`, `vw`).
 Defaults to `0`.
             class: "has-triggered-intro",   // The class, thats being added to the target element on trigger.
             target: "#class-target"         // Optional: The element/selector target, to which the class is added.
 Use `_self` to target the range element itself.
-Defaults to the wrapper or `documentElement`.
+Defaults to the source or `documentElement`.
         }
     ]